What Does A Dragon Tattoo Symbolize?

 The dragon is either composed of these symbols or surrounded by them and is in black and grey or in color.

-Celtic dragons were considered protectors of the Earth, and for that reason, symbolize power and the wisdom of leaders.
+Celtic dragons were considered protectors of the Earth, and for that reason, they symbolize power and the wisdom of leaders.

 Due to their mythical powers, they also can represent mystery and the uncertainty of life’s mythological creatures being real or just fantasy.